Installing Debian 10 Buster with Encrypted LVM and btrfs Subvolumes

 Run through the installation as normal until you reach the section on partitioning:

-On this screen, if you want an encrypted root file system (recommended) then
+On this screen, if you want an encrypted root file system then you probably want to choose the option

 Once you have run through the setup of the partitions you should now see a screen similar to the one below: